daystephen/klog/README.md

 ## USING IT

-Usage of clog is divided into several distinct cases:
+Usage of klog is divided into several distinct cases:

 * Initialising a new project.
 * Adding a bug.